 Unconvincing debut for Morata as Atletico beaten by Betis

+MADRID (AP) — Atletico Madrid lost its first Spanish league game since September on the day of Alvaro Morata’s much-anticipated debut.

-MADRID (AP) — Alvaro Morata had an unconvincing debut as Atletico Madrid lost 1-0 at Real Betis on Sunday to miss its chance to move closer to Spanish league leader Barcelona.
+The newly signed striker had a lackluster debut as second-placed Atletico lost 1-0 at Real Betis on Sunday to miss its chance to move closer to league leader Barcelona.

+Third-placed Real Madrid moved two points behind Atletico after a comfortable 3-0 home win over Alaves, with Karim Benzema scoring for the fourth straight game.
+The city rivals will meet next weekend at Atletico’s Wanda Metropolitano Stadium, with second-place up for grabs.
+Before that, Real Madrid faces Barcelona on Wednesday in the first leg of the Copa del Rey semifinals.

-Diego Simeone’s team was unbeaten since a 2-0 loss at Celta Vigo in the third round of games.
+Diego Simeone’s Atletico had been unbeaten in the league since a 2-0 loss at Celta Vigo in the third round of games.
 The setback at Benito Villamarin Stadium was only the third loss for Atletico in 33 matches in all competitions this season.

+“We had the chance to cut into their lead but couldn’t do it,” Atletico defender Juanfran Torres said.
+“But we are not giving up.”

+Morata, Atletico’s biggest signing in the winter transfer window, played from the start but wasn’t much of a factor.
+The former Real Madrid striker, who arrived last week on a 18-month loan from Chelsea, had opportunities but seemed out of sync with his new teammates.

+“He’s only been here for a few days,” Simeone said.
+“He worked well, with a lot of enthusiasm.
+Hopefully he will start scoring soon, we are going to need his goals.”

+Simeone and Morata demanded a penalty when the striker was brought down inside the area early in the second half.

-Midfielder Sergio Canales converted the 65th-minute penalty after Atletico defender Filipe Luis was called for a handball inside the area.
+A few moments later, midfielder Sergio Canales converted the 65th-minute winner from the penalty spot after Atletico defender Filipe Luis was called for a handball inside the area.

 The victory was Betis’ first against Atletico since Simeone took over the Madrid club late in 2011 and moved the Sevilla side to sixth in the league.